Oklahoma Court Records

 Are Oklahoma Traffic Court Records Public Records?

-All records of proceedings from traffic court in Oklahoma are identified as public records, available to be reviewed by members of the general public under the public access to information law.
-Records that have been restricted from public access by a court order or the law are exempt.
+All proceedings from the traffic court in Oklahoma are identified as public records, available to be reviewed by members of the general public under the public access to information law.
+Records restricted from public access by a court order or the law are exempt.

 Getting a Traffic Ticket in Oklahoma

-Getting cited for an Oklahoma traffic violation and infraction by a law enforcement officer may result in you being issued a Uniform Violations Complaint ticket.
+Getting cited for an Oklahoma traffic violation or infraction by a law enforcement officer may result in you being issued a Uniform Violations Complaint ticket.
 This legal document serves as a complaint and charges you with violating the traffic statutes/ordinances in Oklahoma.
-It represents a complaint by the officer against the defendant and a sworn statement regarding the incident as observed by the officer.
-The ticket may indicate which court (district or municipal) you are being charged in.
+It represents a complaint by the officer against the defendant and a sworn statement regarding the incident observed by the officer.
+The ticket may indicate which court (district or municipal) you are charged in.
 It may indicate the alleged incident's date, time, and location.
 It may list the defendant's name, address, and other required bio-data.
 The defendant's driving license details and vehicle particulars may be noted.
-The offense/violation the defendant is accused of may be noted along with the statute/ordinance section he is charged with violating.
+The offense/violation the defendant is accused of, such as reckless driving or Felony Overspeeding In Oklahoma, may be indicated along with the statute/ordinance section he is charged with violating.

-The officer may sign the ticket indicating his ID number and agency.
+The officer may sign the ticket indicating their ID number and agency.
 A court appearance date, time, and location may be recorded.
 The back of the ticket may contain details about responding to the ticket.
-Depending on the ticket that was received, a fine amount may be indicated on the ticket.
+Depending on the ticket received, a fine amount may be indicated on the ticket.
 If the box where the amount should be listed is marked "CRT" or "Court", a court appearance is obligatory to respond to the ticket.
-If this is not the case, you may need to contact the clerk of the court indicated on the ticket to obtain the fine amount.
+If not, you may need to contact the court clerk indicated on the ticket to obtain the fine amount.
 Before receiving their own copy of the citation, defendants may be required to sign a "Promise to Appear", which indicates the defendant is being released on their own recognizance (as opposed to on a bond) and acts as a promise to respond to the ticket appropriately or risk a license suspension.

-Traffic fines and court fees vary by violation and court in the state of Oklahoma.
+Traffic fines and court fees vary by violation and court in Oklahoma.
 Oklahoma employs a driver points system to monitor drivers' habits.
-A conviction on a traffic violation may be reported to the Oklahoma Department of Public Safety (DPS), and points may be added on your record.
+A conviction for a traffic violation may be reported to the Oklahoma Department of Public Safety (DPS), and points may be added to your record.
 If you amass 10 points or more on your record within 5 years, your license may be suspended.

-In Oklahoma, traffic violations are generalized as either moving violations or non-moving violations.
-Non-moving violations are offenses that involve defective vehicle equipment or violations that occur when the vehicle is not moving such as parking offenses.
-They can also be committed when vehicles are in motion such as a failure to wear a seatbelt.
+In Oklahoma, traffic violations are generalized as moving or non-moving violations.
+Non-moving violations involve defective vehicle equipment or violations that occur when the vehicle is not moving, such as parking offenses.
+They can also be committed when vehicles are in motion, such as a failure to wear a seatbelt.
 Moving violations tend to be committed when the vehicle is in motion.
-Non-moving violations are not reported to the DPS and do not show up on your driving record.
+Non-moving violations are not reported to the DPS and do not appear on your driving record.

 What to Do When You Get a Traffic Ticket in Oklahoma?

-If you wish to pay the ticket, note that this is an admission of guilt regarding the charges and may be recorded as a conviction.
-It is also regarded as a choice to waive rights to contest the ticket and acceptance of all fines and penalties.
+If you wish to pay the ticket, note that this admission of guilt regarding the charges may be recorded as a conviction.
+It is also considered a choice to waive rights to contest the ticket and accept all fines and penalties.
 The conviction may be reported to the Oklahoma DPS, and points may be added to your driving record.
 The plea may be entered and the fine paid by the court appearance date, or you risk additional penalties.
 You can either plead "Guilty" or "No Contest".
 Pleading "No Contest" is similar to a guilty plea, but it reserves your statutory rights.
 The ticket can be paid:

-• Online: If an amount is indicated on the ticket, the ticket can most likely be paid on the Oklahoma state ePayment service.
+- Online: If an amount is indicated on the ticket, the ticket can most likely be paid using the Oklahoma state ePayment service.
 You may need to verify that the county currently accepts online payments.

 Contesting a Traffic Ticket in Oklahoma

-If you wish to fight the charge, you may need to appear in court on your assigned date and enter a "Not Guilty" plea during your arraignment.
+If you wish to fight the charge, you must appear in court on your assigned date and enter a "Not Guilty" plea during your arraignment.
 If you choose this route, you may be required to pay a bond (total fine + $35) at the arraignment, which may be returned to you if you win the case.
 A date may be assigned for a pre-trial conference with the prosecuting attorney, where a plea bargain can be reached to avoid a trial.
 This usually involves you pleading down to a lesser charge.
 It is advisable to have an attorney present with you.
-If a deal cannot be reached, then a trial date may be set.
-If you are found guilty at trial, then you may be assessed fines and other penalties, which you may be required to settle.
+A trial date may be set if a deal cannot be reached.
+If you are found guilty at trial, you may be assessed fines and other penalties, which you may be required to settle.
 Your conviction may be reported to DPS and shown on your driving record.
-If you are found "Not Guilty," then all charges against you are dismissed, as are fines and other penalties, and you may only be liable for court fees.
+If you are found "Not Guilty", then all charges against you are dismissed, as are fines and other penalties, and you may only be liable for court fees.

 What to Expect in Oklahoma Traffic Court